yesodweb/yesodweb.com-content/blog/2014/11/cabal-sandbox-stackage.md

     git commit cabal.config

-There are still some rare gotchas that you could run into even when using a fresh install

-* It is possible that using Stackage for a cabal.config will not work if there is a manually patched package on Stackage.
-* Because packages can be edited on Hackage, it is possible that [freezing will not always work](http://www.reddit.com/r/haskell/comments/2ma5gw/package_versioning_hackage_or_cabal_issue/).

 ## Upgrading packages

 cabal-install should provide us with a `cabal upgrade [PACKAGE-VERSION]` command.
-That would perform an upgrade of the package to the versino specified, but also performa a conservative upgrade of any transitive dependencies of that package.
+That would perform an upgrade of the package to the version specified, but also perform a conservative upgrade of any transitive dependencies of that package.

 One option here is to just wipe out your cabal.config and do a fresh re-install.